 One of the factors that makes a virtual presentation more challenging than an in-person presentation is that the audience can’t see you (unless you are doing a live streaming video) so you lose all the elements of body language which normally would help them understand your presentation.
 All you have is your voice.

-And technology glitches, such as a poor internet connection or static on the phone line, often occur and interfere with your ability to communicate to the audience.
+And technology glitches, such as a poor internet connection, often occur and interfere with your ability to communicate to the audience.

 Here are 6 strategies for ensuring that your virtual presentation will be effective:

 1. Shorten your presentation.
 If it normally takes you 1 hour to deliver it in person, condense your content down to 45 minutes because it is more difficult for people to pay attention virtually when they have so many other distractions.
 And don’t assume it will take you 45 minutes; actually practice and time it.

 2. Have a laser-like focus on your audience and your message.
 Since you can’t always see the audience’s reaction, you need to be unambiguous about your purpose and state it clearly and directly in your opening.

 3. Add more variety to your voice.
 A monotone voice can be deadly in a virtual presentation.
 Speak louder, more slowly than usual (without speaking too slowly) and with more enunciation.
 Record yourself during practice and the live presentation itself and also get feedback after the presentation.

 4. Energize your presentation.
 Even if there is no one in the room where you are presenting, standing up (a standing desk helps) and smiling will give your voice more dynamism and help to keep the audience’s attention.

 5. If you want audience engagement, prepare for it.
 Let people know that you will call on them by name.
 Or if your software has a polling or Q&A feature, learn to use it.
 If several people are gathered at a remote site, ask them to discuss something as a group and then have a spokesperson share the results.